 Mud is more than a messy inconvenience to feeding, watering, and cleaning; it harbors bacteria and fungi that cause serious skin and hoof infections, and is a perfect medium for the transmission of viral and parasite infections.
 It also contaminates runoff water with pollutants and sediment, which can degrade water quality in our streams and rivers and put you in violation of agricultural water quality laws.

 So what can you do about it?
-Learn about some techniques that have worked for other horse and livestock owners.
-You may not be able to eliminate mud, but you can reduce the amount of mud by managing rain water and manure.
+To start, you can learn techniques that work for other horse and livestock owners!
+You may not be able to completely eliminate mud, but you can greatly reduce the amount of mud by managing rain water and manure.

 Install Roof Gutters

 Install roof gutters and downspouts to divert clean water from the animal yard.
 A 1-inch rain on a 20-foot by 50-foot roof will produce 620 gallons of water; with 40 inches of rain per year that’s 25,000 gallons of water!
-Design gutters to handle the amount of rainfall in your area.
+Design gutters to handle and divert the rainfall in your area.

-Empty downspouts into a stock watering tank or rain barrel and direct any overflow to a vegetated area that the animals cannot access.
+Make use of your stormwater!
+Empty downspouts into a stock watering tank or rain barrel, and direct any overflow to a vegetated area that the animals cannot access.